xerial/larray/README.md

 In addition, Oracle JVM (standard JVM, HotSpotVM) or OpenJDK must be used since LArray depends on `sun.misc.Unsafe` class.

 ## Usage (Scala)
-Add the following sbt dependencies to your project settings:
+Add the following sbt dependency to your project settings:

 ```scala
 libraryDependencies += "org.xerial" % "larray" % "0.1-M1"